demiguel122/ELT_e-commerce/README.md

-# Lakehouse Medallion Architecture for an e-commerce platform using Fivetran, Snowflake and dbt
+# Medallion Architecture for an e-commerce platform using Fivetran, Snowflake and dbt

 ## Table of contents